shaoqiu0116/von_frey/README.md

 # von_frey
-# popular methods used to determine von Frey thresholds is the up–down testing paradigm
+# This program uses the popular up–down testing paradigm to determine 50% von Frey thresholds
-introduced by Dixon for patients in 1980 and by Chapman and colleagues for rodents in 1994
+# This paradigm was introduced by Dixon for patients in 1980 and by Chapman and colleagues for rodents in 1994.